comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

 Once this kind of measurement function class is defined, we can initialise an object of this class.
 In principle there are no required arguments when creating an object of this class (all arguments have a default).
 However, in practise we will almost always provide at least some arguments.
-The first argument allows to pass a MCPropagation or LPUpropagaion object.
+The first argument `prop` allows to pass a MCPropagation or LPUpropagaion object.
 It thus specifies whether the Monte Carlo (MC) method (see Section :ref:`Monte Carlo Method`) or Law of Propagation of Uncertainties (LPU) method (see Section :ref:`LPU Method`) should be used.
 These prop objects can be created with any of their options (such as parallel_cores)::

    prop = MCPropagation(1000, dtype="float32", verbose=False, parallel_cores=4)